Jennifer Katherine Shields

 From December 2016

-Role covers everything from building, facilities, and operation management,
+Role covered everything from building, facilities, and operation management,

-administration and accounts, exhibition production, developing and coordinating public programming, managing sponsor relationships, and curatorial work.
+administration and accounts, exhibition production, developing and coordinating public programming, managing sponsor relationships and volunteers, and curatorial work.
 Examples of significant exhibition production include David Shrigley's Lose Your Mind and Tiffany Singh's A Collective Voice.

 From January 2016